 Halloween in the Netherlands: where to buy costumes

 What’s more terrifying than the spookiness of Halloween?
 Not having the best costume, of course!
-While some brick and mortar stores will stock a small selection of Halloween costumes, we prefer to make things easy and do it online.
+While some stores, such as SoLow, will stock a small selection of Halloween costumes, we prefer to make things easy and do it online.

 Remember not to be the person that comes as ‘laundry’ to a Halloween event (you’re better than that — and it’s not fooling anyone).
 Have some fun, throw on a wig, slip into a costume, and get into the Halloween spirit! 🦇

 All dressed up and nowhere to go?
-Well, now that you’ve got your killer costume, let’s find somewhere to wear it to.
+Well, now that you’ve got your killer costume, let’s find somewhere to wear it.

 Spend Halloween at Center Parcs, where you can join some daytime programs with your whole family!
 If you just want to show off your pumpkin carving skills, this is also the place to be! 🎃

-If, for any reason, your deepest desire to get terrified while clime on trees in the dark, we have good news for you!
-Fun Forest Park in Almere, Rotterdam or Amsterdam offers you a unique Halloween program between October 28 and 29.
+If, for any reason, your deepest desire is to get terrified while climbing trees in the dark, we have good news for you!
+Fun Forest Park in Almere, Rotterdam or Amsterdam offers you a unique Halloween program between October 27 and 28.
 We hope you will enjoy your anxiety in the forest! ☠️

 Will you be celebrating Halloween in the Netherlands this year?
 Let us know in the comments below!